purplefish32/sublime-text-2-wordpress/README.md

-##Sublime Text 2 WordPress Package
+##Sublime Text WordPress Package

-Sublime Text 2 WordPress Package is a collection of WordPress snippets and autocompletions for Sublime Text 2
+Sublime Text WordPress Package is a collection of WordPress snippets and autocompletions for Sublime Text

 ### Features

 Autocomplete for:

-    WP version : 3.7.0
+    WP version : 4.2.2

-    Functions          : 1734
+    Functions    : 2506
+    Filters      : 1105
+    Actions      : 533
-    Hooks              : 1434
+    Classes      : 245
-    Constants/Classes  :  191
+    Constants    : 502
+    Capabilities : WordPress Core Capabilities

 ### Notes

-Deprecated functions (219) have been removed
+Deprecated functions have been removed

 The first "tab" deletes all parameters instead of having to tab through each one:

 - First Tab-->Select all parameters
 - Each Tab Thereafter-->Selects each individual parameter or block

+Actions or Filter add two version of the completion only this not is dynamic name

 ### Snippets